DIST -> Utils

 Returns:

-A list of integers [x, y, z], representing the calculated point on the curve.
+A list of integers representing the coordinates of the computed point on the Bézier curve.

 Return type: